griddynamics/Behavior-Analytic-Starter-Kit/README.md

 Components
 ----------

-* Sample store is a java application based on [Broadleaf framework](http://www.broadleafcommerce.org).
+* Web store is a java application based on [Broadleaf framework](http://www.broadleafcommerce.org).
 It uses wide range of well known technologies such as [Spring](http://www.springsource.org), [Hibernate](http://www.hibernate.org) and [Apache Solr](http://lucene.apache.org/solr).
 You can see your recommendations results in demo web store application.